Find synonyms Find exact match

 Several retrospective case series comparing open AAA repair under elective versus emergent circumstances for symptomatic (non-ruptured) AAA have found significantly higher overall rates of perioperative morbidity and mortality for emergent compared with urgent repair (overall 18 to 26 percent versus 4 to 5 percent) [8,45,46].
 Another series found no deaths from rupture in patients with symptomatic AAA whose operations were delayed and performed semi-electively .
 The potential impact of endovascular repair in this subset of patients is unknown, but is unlikely to alter the need for preoperative medical optimization that appears to be beneficial for some patients.

 MORBIDITY AND MORTALITY — For symptomatic, non-ruptured AAAs, perioperative mortality rates are similar to those of elective repair; however, the rates of postoperative complications and late survival are intermediate compared with elective or ruptured AAA repair .
-(See "Management of asymptomatic abdominal aortic aneurysm", section on 'AAA repair' and "Endovascular repair of abdominal aortic aneurysm", section on 'Perioperative morbidity and mortality'.)
+(See "Management of asymptomatic abdominal aortic aneurysm", section on 'AAA repair' and "Endovascular repair of abdominal aortic aneurysm", section on 'Perioperative morbidity and mortality' and "Open surgical repair of abdominal aortic aneurysm", section on 'Morbidity and mortality'.)

 The mortality associated with ruptured AAA may be as high as 90 percent when patients who die at home or upon arrival to the hospital are taken into account.
 In spite of obvious improvements in pre-hospital care, cardiovascular anesthesia, and critical care, surgical mortality following open repair of ruptured AAA has changed very little, remaining about 30 to 50 percent [48,49].
 Although endovascular aneurysm repair may improve survival following AAA rupture, this has not been definitively established.
 The complications of aneurysm repair and mortality associated with ruptured AAA are discussed in detail elsewhere.
 (See "Surgical and endovascular repair of ruptured abdominal aortic aneurysm", section on 'Complications' and "Surgical and endovascular repair of ruptured abdominal aortic aneurysm", section on 'Mortality'.)